grigorye/xcodeprojFixUUIDs/README.md

 # xcodeprojFixUUIDs

-A tool to make given .xcodeproj stable/keep merge conflicts in .xcodeproj to the minimum.
+Make given .xcodeproj stable/keep merge conflicts in .xcodeproj to the minimum.

 ## Why